shelbystocker/Poker-Game/README.md

 # Poker-Game

-This project allows a user to play a poker game which decides the best hand of 5 out of 7 cards.
+This program deals 5 cards to table, 2 to computer, and 2 to user and then decides the best combination of cards for the user and for the computer and who would win.